Ogma — GM Tool

 Clearing the Log

-Click 🗑 Clear to wipe all localStorage events, aspect tracking, and tension level.
+Click Clear in the session log header.
+A confirmation modal appears with a 3-second safety delay before the confirm button activates.
+Clearing wipes localStorage events, aspect tracking, and tension level.
 YAML history events (from session_log.yaml) are always shown regardless — they are never deleted.

 NPCs